Build It Yourself: Creative DIY Outdoor Furniture Ideas

 Materials You’ll Need:

-1. A few wooden pallets (number depending on dimensions you want)
+1. A few wooden pallets (number depending on the dimensions you want)

 2. Sandpaper (various grits)